24 Interesting Facts About Barbados

 Bridgetown in Barbados (Shutterstock)

-12. Today, Barbados is a major tourist destination receiving over 664,000 tourists every year.
+12. Today, Barbados is a major tourist destination, receiving over 539,700 tourists in 2022.

 13. In 2021, Barbados became the world’s newest republic after ending the tenure of British Queen Elizabeth II as its head of state.

 14. One of the surviving Concorde planes is located in Barbados.
-Of the 20 supersonic airliners built, 18 are still in existence with one parked in Barbados.
+Of the 20 supersonic airliners built, 18 are still in existence, with one parked in Barbados.
 There used to be a weekly Concorde flight to Barbados from London.

 15. People from Barbados are officially known as Barbadian(s) but are also commonly referred to as Bajan.